-Income tax expense for the nine months ended September 30, 2023 increased \$5.5 million to \$5.4 million, compared to the nine months ended September 30, 2022.
-This increase in expense was primarily driven by \$1.0 million in tax deductions the Company received as of September 30, 2022 in relation to the vesting of restricted stock units and the associated stock compensation expense as a result of the Business Combination.
-Additionally, the increase in tax expense was a result of the increase in Biote's ownership of Holdings since the Closing Date.
+Income tax expense for the nine months ended September 30, 2023 increased \$5.5 million to \$5.4 million, compared to the nine months ended September 30, 2022 March 31, 2023.
+This increase in expense was primarily driven by \$1.0 million an increase in tax deductions the Company received as of September 30, 2022 in relation forecasted taxable income for fiscal 2024 compared to the vesting of restricted stock units and the associated stock compensation expense as a result of the Business Combination.
+Additionally, the fiscal 2023.
+The increase in tax expense was a result of also attributable to the increase in Biote's ownership of Holdings since the Closing Date as of March 31, 2024 compared to March 31, 2023.